-For the year ended December 31, 2014 2015 201 6 RMB'000 RMB'000 RMB'000 US\$'000 Allocation of share-based compensation expenses Fulfillment expenses (10,822) (18,665) (38,428) (5,535) Marketing expenses (17,293) (19,938) (38,459) (5,539) Technology and content expenses (103,160) (126, 274) (183,122) (26,375) General and administrative expenses (94,219) (138,064) (215,644) (31,059) Total (225,494) (302,941) (475,653) (68,508)
+1 For the year ended December 31, 2015 2016 201 17 RMB'000 RMB'000 RMB'000 US\$'000 Allocation of share-based compensation expenses Fulfillment expenses (18,665) (38,428) (73,235) (11,256) Marketing expenses (19,938) (38,459) (40,364) (6,204) Technology and content expenses (126,274) (183,122) (206,073) (31,673) General and administrative expenses (138,064) (215,644) (347,426) (53,398) Total (302,941) (475,653) (667,098) (102,531)

-The share-based compensation expenses for 2014 included RMB225.5 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, employees and consultants.
-The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB29.4 million and RMB598.2 million, and were expected to be recognized over a weighted-average period of 1.34 years and 3.20 years on a straight-line basis as of December 31, 2014, respectively.
-The share-based compensation expenses for 2015 included RMB302.9 million (US\$46.8 million) share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
-The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB6.9 million (US\$1.1 million) and RMB914.0 million (US\$14.1 million), and were expected to be recognized over a weighted-average period of 1.02 years and 2.97 years on a straight-line basis as of December 31, 2015, respectively.
-The share-based compensation expenses for 2016 included RMB475.7 million (US\$68.5 million) share-based compensation expenses in connection with share options and non-vested shares were RMB243 thousand (US\$35 thousand) and RMB1.24 billion (US\$178.3 million), and were expected to be recognized over a weighted-average period of 0.25 years and 4 years on a straight-line basis as of December 31, 2016, respectively.
+The share-based compensation expenses for 2015 included RMB302.9 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
+The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB6.9 million and RMB914.0 million, and were expected to be recognized over a weighted-average period of 1.02 years and 2.97 years on a straight-line basis as of December 31, 2015, respectively.
+The share-based compensation expenses for 2016 included RMB475.7 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
+The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB243 thousand and RMB1.24 billion, and were expected to be recognized over a weighted-average period of 0.25 years and 4 years on a straight-line basis as of December 31, 2016, respectively.
+The share-based compensation expenses for 2017 included RMB667.1 million (US\$102.5 million) share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
+The unrecognized share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
+The unrecognized share-based compensation expenses related to share options and non-vested shares granted to our executive officers, independent directors and employees.
+The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB162.9 million (US\$220.2 million), and were expected to be recognized over a weighted average period of 3 year and 2.72 years on a straight-line basis as of December 31, 2017, respectively.
 See "Item 5.A.
 Operating and Financial Review and Prospects-Operating Results-Critical Accounting Policies-Share-based compensation" for details.